By

 Bank Holiday weekend project: how to paint your kitchen cabinets

-Make use of the long weekend by adding a pop of colour to your kitchen cabinets with paint
+Make the most of the long weekend and add a pop of colour to your kitchen cabinets with some Bank Holiday decorating.

 You will need: